Home/Nutritional Comparison

 Yellow Split Peas

-Yellow split peas are a nutritious legume, rich in protein and fiber, making them an excellent choice for vegetarian and vegan diets.
-They are low in fat and have a low glycemic index, contributing to stable blood sugar levels.
+Yellow split peas are a nutritious legume rich in protein and fiber, making them an excellent choice for plant-based diets.
+They are low in fat and have a low glycemic index, promoting stable blood sugar levels.

-Rich in dietary fiber, they promote digestive health and help maintain a healthy weight by increasing satiety.
+Rich in dietary fiber, they aid in digestion and help maintain a healthy weight by promoting satiety.

 Acutifolius Bean